How Long Will an Accident Stay on My Car Insurance Record?

 Accidents are shocking, but they happen.
 Dealing with insurance claims, police reports and potentially higher premiums are part of the process— even when you're not at fault for the accident.
 Fortunately, an accident will typically stay on your car insurance record for only three to five years.

-Keep reading to learn how an accident can affect your car insurance rates until it falls off your record.
+Keep reading to learn how an accident can affect your insurance rates until it falls off your record.

 When you report a car accident to the DMV, that information is publicly available typically for three to five years.
-Car insurance carriers access that information when determining your car insurance rates.
+Car insurance carriers access that information when determining your insurance rates.

 A minor car accident involving a fender bender would likely drop off sooner than a serious driving offense, like driving under the influence (DUI).
 Your state also makes a difference — it takes 10 years for a DUI conviction in California but only five years in Kentucky, for instance.